rifaniponk/moving-robot/README.md

 # MovingRobot

-This project was created to fulfill coding challange from Curve
+This project was created to fulfill coding challange from Curve.

 ## Run the app